standardebooks/manual/6-standard-ebooks-section-patterns.rst

 			<b epub:type="z3998:personal-name">Fritz Ohrenschall</b>, <b epub:type="z3998:personal-name">Sania Ali Mirza</b>, and <a href="https://www.pgdp.net">The Online Distributed Proofreading Team</a>

 #.
-Any anonymous contributor is listed as :string:`An Anonymous Volunteer`.
+Any anonymous or unknown contributor is listed as :string:`An Anonymous Volunteer`.
+Note that :string:`An Anonymous Volunteer` is not a name, therefore its parent :html:`<b>` element does not have name semantics.

 Sponsors
 ========